omarelweshy/blog/_posts/2022-12-01-how-to-create-load-balancer-with-nginx-and-docker.md

 ## Introduction

-In today's fast-paced digital world, it's crucial to ensure that your web applications are always available and can handle high traffic.
+It's crucial to ensure that your web applications are always available and can handle high traffic.
 That's where a load balancer comes in - it distributes incoming traffic evenly across multiple servers, maximizing performance and minimizing downtime.

 But setting up a load balancer can be a daunting task, especially for those who are new to the world of web development.
 That's why we've created this guide - to walk you through the process of creating a load balancer using Docker and NGINX.
 These tools are powerful, flexible and easy to use, making them the perfect choice for load balancing.